OLE DB, ODBC, and Oracle Connection Pooling

 To enable or disable connection pooling, open ODBC Data Source Administrator in the Administrative Tools folder of Control Panel.
 The Connection Pooling tab allows you to specify connection pooling parameters for each ODBC driver installed.
 Note that connection pooling changes for a specific ODBC driver affect all applications that use that ODBC driver.

-For more information on ODBC connection pooling, see INFO: Frequently Asked Questions About ODBC Connection Pooling in the MSDN library.
+For more information on ODBC connection pooling, see INFO: Frequently Asked Questions About ODBC Connection Pooling.

 Connection Pooling for OracleClient